Attention is All They Need: Exploring the Media Archaeology of the Computer Vision Research Paper: Discussion

 We worry that the stylistic conventions of the field may be constraining the types of ideas students and faculty are willing to pursue.
 While this is true for any set of disciplinary norms, the culture of benchmarks in computer vision fosters a particular mindset of technological determinism, where research becomes a matter of either finding the best performing model for an existing task or proposing a new task and constructing a benchmark dataset for it.
 Within this mindset, it seems inevitable that all possible visual perception tasks have computational solutions, and research is only a matter of finding them first.

-We also worry that these stylistic conventions may be contributing to the safety and injustice issues which currently surround machine learning.
+We also worry that these stylistic conventions may be contributing to the safety and injustice issues which currently surround machine learning \cite{buolamwini2018gender,mehrabi2021survey}.
 If authors are under pressure to publish more and faster, it is easiest to do that by overstating the significance of completed work.
-There are a range of behaviors which contribute to this problem: from neglecting to explore the limitations of a method, to only showing favorable evaluations, to outright results fabrication.
-While we have not verified whether authors are engaging in such behaviors through our analysis here, we do observe an tendency to write papers like advertisements and only minimally discuss downsides.
-These behaviors become problematic when engineers, stakeholders or researchers in other fields who are unfamiliar with the reality of conference publishing may take the claims in papers at face value, and put minimally tested systems into production based on a general trust of computation and data.
+There are a range of behaviors which contribute to this problem: from neglecting to explore the limitations of a method, to only showing favorable evaluations, to outright fabrication of results.
+While we do not claim that authors are engaging in such behaviors, we do observe a tendency to write papers like advertisements and only minimally discuss the downsides of advertised methods.
+These behaviors become problematic when engineers, stakeholders, and researchers in other fields who are unfamiliar with the reality of conference publishing may take the claims in papers at face value, and put minimally tested systems into production based on a general trust of computation and data.